MYassineBoum/TP-Hibernate-v-persistence-xml/Readme.txt

 By : BOUMEHDI Mohammed-Yassine
 GL - GL1

-Login page using JSF, faces config for dynamic navigation, Hibernate for persistance and MySQL database.
+Login page using JSF, faces config for dynamic navigation, Hibernate for persistence and MySQL database.